CopernicaMarketingSoftware/Documentation/MarketingSuite/template-editor/introduction.md

 # Template Editor overview

 The template editor allows you to design and put together your own emails templates without having to write any HTML or CSS code yourself.
+It uses a simple drag and drop system, which can be used to drag content into your email template.
 The user interface of the editor consists of 4 main parts:

 1. [Toolbox](copernica-docs:MarketingSuite/template-editor/ui/toolbox)